All Episodes

 The economy was so much better.

-We have a surge in in Afghanistan.
+We have a surgeon in Afghanistan.

-Any criticism of it.
+Any criticism of it?

 Well, there is some coverage of it.